snmcgs03/snmcgs03/README.md

 ## Hello, I'm **Shashank Nadig M** 👋

-⚡ Electronics & Communication Engineering Student at PES University
-🚀 Aspiring **VLSI and Computer Architecture Engineer** with strong interest in digital design and SoC development

-- Skilled in **RTL coding** (SystemVerilog/Verilog)
-- Experience with **RISC-V core design, testing, and verification**
-- Familiar with **FPGA prototyping, synthesis, and physical design flows**
-- Passionate about **processor microarchitecture** and building efficient SoC architectures
+I am an Electronics and Communication Engineering student at PES University, aspiring to become a VLSI and Computer Architecture Engineer.
+I have hands-on experience in RISC-V core design and verification, and strong skills in RTL coding using SystemVerilog/Verilog.
+I also have experience with FPGA prototyping and am familiar with synthesis and physical design flows.
+My passion lies in processor microarchitecture, digital design, and building efficient SoC architectures.

 ---